tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 :GoTest         # run every *_test.go file and report results
-:GoTestFunc     # or just test function under cursor
+:GoTestFunc     # or just test the function under your cursor
 :GoCoverage     # check your test coverage

 :GoImport       # manage and name your imports